ashishsamarth/Python/Basics/What-are-python-keywords.md

         i += 1

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
     # Output
     2 3 4 5 6 7 8 9 10 14 15 16

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-Exception Handling Keywords: try, except, raise, finally and assert
+# Exception Handling Keywords: try, except, raise, finally and assert

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

-try: This keyword is designed to handle exceptions and is used in conjunction with the keyword except to handle problems in the program.
+__try__: This keyword is designed to handle exceptions and is used in conjunction with the keyword except to handle problems in the program.
 When there is some kind of error, the program inside the "try" block is verified, but the code in that block is not executed.

-except: As previously stated, this operates in conjunction with "try" to handle exceptions.
+__except__: As previously stated, this operates in conjunction with "try" to handle exceptions.

-finally: Whatever the outcome of the "try" section, the "finally" box is implemented every time.
+__finally__: Whatever the outcome of the "try" section, the "finally" box is implemented every time.

-raise: The raise keyword could be used to specifically raise an exception.
+__raise__: The raise keyword could be used to specifically raise an exception.

-assert: This method is used to help in troubleshooting.
+__assert__: This method is used to help in troubleshooting.
 Often used to ensure that code is correct.
 Nothing occurs if an expression is interpreted as true; however, if it is false, "AssertionError" is raised.
 An output with the error, followed by a comma, can also be printed.

 e.g.